"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 Affirmations, on the other hand, they're all about those.
 That's because it's all about making people feel better, lifting them higher and putting good energy into the universe.
 Yep, you will hear confident people do more affirming than gossiping, more times than not.
 You can bet on that.

-They Don't Need Everyone to Like (or Get) What They're Doing
+5. Confident People Don't Need Everyone to Like (or Get) What They're Doing

 My friends know that I don't give the "don't judge me" stance much energy.
 Any time I hear someone say that, I think about back when I used to be a judge for the Titans cheerleader competitions back in the day.
 The only women who had a problem with the judges' "judgment" were the ones who lost.